dhanu0503/4-bit_up-down_counter/README.md

 ### Step 1:
 #### Compilation:–
-    Process to check the correct Verilog language syntax and usage
+ &emsp; Process to check the correct Verilog language syntax and usage

 -	Inputs: Supplied are Verilog design and test bench codes